-We’ve covered a lot of ground in this guide and you may be wondering at this point, what all do I need to get my book written and published?
+We’ve covered a lot of ground in this guide, and you may be wondering at this point, What do I need to get my book written and published?
 And that’s exactly what we are going to cover in this chapter: the tools that you need to leverage in order to set yourself up for success with your book.

 One last thing before we dig in: This is by no means an exhaustive list but it does include the tools and resources that Pat and the rest of us here at Team SPI have used and had the most success with.
 We also know that everyone works differently, especially with a hug project like writing and publishing a book.
 So review what we’re suggesting but always remember to experiment and figure out what works best for you and your process—don’t force yourself to use something just because we recommend it.
 If it’s not a good fit, move on and try something else.

 1. Scrivener (for managing your book project in one place)